gabolaev/secret-dj/game_rules.md

 - All players (except the one who submitted the current track) listen to the track and try to guess who submitted it.
 They should see a message "This is your track, just enjoy it!"
 - The player whose track is being played cannot vote in that round.
 - Each player can only vote once per round, but they can still change their vote before the admin published the results (e.g. concluded the round).
-- Optionally, players may also be able to "like" a track in addition to guessing.
+- Players can "discover" tracks they like by clicking "Discover New Music!" - this means they found something new and interesting.
 - **Players never see the full list of submitted tracks.**

 ### 3. Voting and Results
 - Once all eligible players have voted, the admin is presented with a "Reveal Results" button.
 - Only the admin can reveal the results of the round.
-- When results are revealed, all players see who submitted the track, who guessed correctly, and any points or likes awarded.
-We can have something like a list of songs from the previous rounds and who submitted them.
+- When results are revealed, all players see who submitted the track, who guessed correctly, and how many discoveries the track received.

 ### 4. Next Round
 - After viewing the results, the admin is presented with a "Next Round" button.